 - 2.2.1 The ICB has six Partner Members:

 - a) Four Partner Members NHS Trusts and Foundation Trusts;

 - b) One Partner Member Primary Medical Services; and

 - c) One Partner Member Local Authorities.

 - 2.2.2 The ICB has also appointed the following further Ordinary Members to the Board:

 - a) Six Place Members; and

 - b) Deputy CEO.

 - 2.2.3 The Board is therefore composed of the following members:

-- Chair:
+- a) Chair;

-- Chief Executive;
+- b) Chief Executive;

-- Four Partner Members NHS and Foundation Trusts;
+- c) Four Partner Members NHS and Foundation Trusts;

-- One Partner Member Primary Medical Services;
+- d) One Partner Member Primary Medical Services;

-- One Partner Member Local Authorities;
+- e) One Partner Member Local Authorities;

-- Four Non-Executive Members:
+- f) Four Non-Executive Members (one of which, but not the Audit and Risk Committee Chair, will be appointed Deputy Chair and one of which, who may be the Deputy Chair or the Audit and Risk Committee Chair, will be appointed the Senior Non-executive Member)

-- · Chief Finance Officer:
+- g) Chief Finance Officer;

-- Executive Medical Director:
+- h) Executive Medical Director;

-- Chief Nursing Officer;
+- i) Chief Nursing Officer;

-- Six Place Members; and
+- j) Six Place Members; and

-- Deputy CEO.
+- k) Deputy CEO.

 - 2.2.4 The Chair will exercise their function to approve the appointment of the Ordinary Members with a view to ensuring that at least one of the Ordinary Members will have knowledge and experience in connection with services relating to the prevention, diagnosis and treatment of mental illness.

 - 2.2.5 The Board will keep under review the skills, knowledge, and experience that it considers necessary for members of the Board to possess (when taken together) in order for the Board to effectively carry out its functions and will take such steps as it considers necessary to address or mitigate any shortcoming.